jean-pierreBoth/multistochgrad/README.md

 |  50     |     2000           |  0.05   |  0.25    |  21    |
 |  100     |    1000           |  0.05   |  0.246   |  35    |

-We check from the lines 2,3 and 4 that running mini batch of size one randomly selected comes for free in cpu time, so we can run many mini-batch and get a better precision.

 ### SAG logisitc regression